linkovich2/StarboundExtended/README.md

 - Cherry blossom trees
 - Add bunny spawn to somewhere
 - Add more surface minidungeons
-- Remove chests from surface spawns
 - Add more character customization options
-  - More starting clothes and clothes in general
+  - Tattered starting clothes and clothes in general
   - More hair styles for each race
   - More color combinations
 - Add Hemp